Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/The Fourth Gathering/In the Vaults of Monotony.md

 #story
 *Conceptual space not mentioned*
-In those times, the gilded vaults of Cathan were second to none, with it's
+In those times, the gilded vaults of Cathan were second to none, with their treasuries stretching miles through the caverns of hundreds of planets.
+Their magnificent splendor was a beacon to many citizens of Gather, who flocked to the banks with pockets bursting of Dinar, eagerly waiting to both witness the security and sheer spectacle of the famed hoards.
+And yet, amidst all this splendor lay Cathan Sheila, a simple clerk in the heart of Rankin.
+Every single day, for the past 200 or so years, she woke up, went into work, and sat counting coins for hours on end.
+Sure, the pay was excellent, and the bank had outstanding benefits, but by the blind